 “Why do I fart so much?
 How can I stop?”

 It is not pretty — but sometimes, we all have bad bouts with gas.
 And many feel like they can’t control — or predict — their flatulence.
 The good news is you can, since Greuner says the leading cause is directly tied to your diet and lifestyle — especially when it comes to exercising.
 Exercise gets everything moving easier and more regularly, but in a healthy way.
 If you make fitness a consistent part of your routine, you will actually notice less farting during — or before or after — the workout.
 This is because the cardio supercharges your digestive system, helping everything move a little easier.

 “Why does my smell change down there?
 Is it bad?”

 When describing the vagina, McKenzie puts it best: It is a complicated — and wonderful — ecosystem.
 The cells lining the vagina secret something called glycogen, which is converted by healthy bacteria into lactic acid.
 When you produce the right amount of this, your vagina is happy and balanced, and it prevents infections or odor.

 But, because it is a delicate, sensitive area, many factors can impact our natural flora.
 These include serious ailments like STIs, but can also be as simple as taking antibiotics, or leaving a tampon on for too long.
-Major hormonal shifts including pregnancy, breastfeeding or menopause also play a role, and can cause your smell to vary.
+Major hormonal shifts including pregnancy, breastfeeding or menopause also play a role and can cause your smell to vary.
 And even if you are not always peachy-clean and scent-free all the time, that is OK.
 “Up to three-fourths of a teaspoon of vaginal moisture a day can be expected, and discharge can often increase mid-cycle during ovulation,” she explains.
 This is often when you will catch a whiff.
-Most of the time, there is not reason to raise concern.
+Most of the time, there is not a reason to raise concern.
 However, McKenzie says that if a vaginal smell develops a fishy or yeasty odor or is noticeable enough that you feel the need to cover up the smell — especially if it is associated with increased itching, burning or redness — an infection is likely.